usnistgov/ppdiffuse/README.md

 ##### Constant force element

 A constant force element adds a constant slope to the quasipotential.
 The beginning and ending positions of the slope are specified by the controls, as is the magnitude of the force in pN.
-The converstion is 4.11 pN = 1  kT/nm at room temperature.
+The conversion is 4.11 pN = 1 kT/nm at room temperature.

 ### Acknowledgement